Fatdevil/SIQ/docs/ar_targets_poc.md

 - Test under indoor and outdoor lighting; verify the target stays stable for at least 30 seconds.

 For further debugging, enable verbose logging in the Unity console and capture screen recordings during range sessions.

+## Screen Polygon Correctness

+Accurate hit detection depends on matching the screen-space polygon to the rendered target mesh.
+Early prototypes scaled the cor ners using `Renderer.bounds.size.magnitude` (the world-space diagonal of the axis-aligned bounding box), which inflated the hit polygon by ~40% for a square target and let stray shots register as hits.
+The current flow derives half-extents per axis from th e prefab’s local mesh bounds and multiplies them by the transform’s `lossyScale`, preserving the real footprint even under rota tion or non-uniform scale.
+When a mesh filter is unavailable, the bounds are approximated by projecting the renderer’s world AAB
+B onto the target’s local right/up vectors before projecting into screen space.